dheid/fontchooser/README.md

 ## :loudspeaker: Release Notes

+### 3.1.0

+Includes a check box to show only monospaced fonts

 ### 3.0.0

 This version needs at least Java 11 to run.
-Updated a

 ### 3.0.1